Blaven hike Isle of Skye

 Bla Bheinn summit trig point!

-During our hike to Bla Bheinn we experienced moody weather, with light rain and clouds coming and going as we progressed.
-Although we didn’t have a perfectly clear view from the top, the scenery still awed us and mist and light clouds only added to the moodiness of Isle of Skye as we saw it from Blaven!
+During our ascent, we encountered moody weather, with light rain and drifting clouds accompanying us along the way.
+Although we didn’t have perfectly clear views from the top, the ever-shifting mist only added to the dramatic, atmospheric beauty of the Isle of Skye as seen from Blaven.

-Beautiful, atmospheric scenery from the highest top of Bla Bheinn presented in the slideshow above includes the ridge of Black Cuillin range (we spotted In-Pin and the tooth of Am Basteir), glen Sligachan dotted with blue lochans, Broadford hills, Loch Slapin, Marsco, Sgurr Nan Gillean; the incredible mosaic of autumn browns and yellows (it was October!), with blue waters and black rock of Black Cuillin mountains (legendary for their beauty and difficulty!).
-For this very reason we believe that Blaven is one of the best viewpoints on Skye!
+The stunning, otherworldly views captured in the slideshow include the dramatic ridge of the Black Cuillin range—where we spotted the Inaccessible Pinnacle (In-Pin) and the distinctive tooth of Am Basteir—along with Glen Sligachan dotted with shimmering blue lochans, the Broadford hills, Loch Slapin, Marsco, and Sgurr nan Gillean.
+The autumn landscape (it was October!) unfolded before us in a striking mosaic of golden browns and yellows, set against the deep blue waters and the imposing black rock of the Cuillin mountains, legendary for their beauty and challenge.
+For this reason, we believe Bla Bheinn is one of the finest viewpoints on Skye.

-To return to the car park we recommend to retrace your steps.
-Alternatively you can descent via tourist route that starts at the lower top of Blaven (see the interactive online map below)
+To return to the car park, we recommend retracing your steps.
+Alternatively, you can descend via the tourist route, which begins at the lower summit of Blaven (see the interactive online map below).

 Lower top of Bla Bheinn, only a 100 metres further long the ridge